Greek Life FAQs

-Requirements and procedures are different for each of our organizations.
-In general, you should try to become involved in campus activities where you can meet members from different chapters.
-Let them know that you are interested in learning about the Greek community.
+Requirements and procedures are different for each of our councils (IFC, Panhellenic , NPHC, and NALFO).
+In general, become involved in campus activities where you will meet members from many chapters, let them know that you are interested in learning about the Greek community and most importantly continue to be the great student that got you into Pace University in the first place!

 How will my grades be impacted by fraternity or sorority membership?

-Sororities and fraternities serve as a great academic resources for students, by offering study hours and tutoring programs.
-Most chapters require a high GPA both for inital membership into the organization and in order to remain an active member.
+Sororities and fraternities serve as a great resource for students academically, through study hours and tutoring programs.
+Most chapters require a high GPA both for initial membership into the organization and for remaining an active member.
 The minimum GPA to participate in Greek recruitment is a 2.5.
-However, it is important to note that the average GPA for new members traditionally exceeds 2.75, so students are encouraged to achieve the highest GPA possible in order to have the best opportunity of membership.
+However, it is important to note that the average GPA for new members traditionally exceeds that, so students are encouraged to achieve the highest GPA possible for the best opportunity of membership.

 Will I have time for a fraternity or sorority?

 Being a Greek member can be a substantial time commitment.
-In any given week, it is common for a member to have one chapter meeting, one new-member meeting during his or her first semester of initiation, one committee meeting, and one or two social activities.
+In any given week, it is likely for a member to have one chapter meeting, one new member meeting during his/her first semester pledging an organization, one committee meeting, and 1-2 social activities.
 This does not include intramural sports, Greek competitions, community service activities, or recruitment events.
-Greek students quickly learn how to manage their busy schedule, which helps them academically and after graduation as they move into the workforce.
-The more time members spend with their fraternity brothers or sorority sisters at chapter activities, the more they will get out of the Greek experience.
+Greek students learn quickly how to manage their busy schedules, which will help them scholastically and after graduation as they move into the workforce.
+The more time members spend with their fraternity brothers or sorority sisters at chapter activities, the more they will get out of their Greek experience.

-There is a financial commitment associated with joining a fraternity or sorority.
-Membership fees go toward international fees, chapter operating expenses, and help pay for social functions.
-New members can expect to pay higher dues their first semester (Dues range from $250-$700).
-Additional costs throughout the semester may be for meal plans, pictures, gifts, social events, T-shirts, etc. Within the individual chapters, there are payment plans available for students, as well as scholarships.
+Like any opportunity for involvement in college, there is a financial commitment associated with joining a fraternity or sorority.
+The costs go toward Inter/National fees and chapter operating expenses.
+Financial obligations differ for men and women and among individual chapters.
+New members can expect to pay higher dues their first semester.
+Dues range from $200-700 per semester.
+Additional costs throughout the semester may be for meal plans, pictures, gifts, parties, T-shirts, etc. There are payment plans and scholarships available in some chapters.

-Because the Greek community at Pace University contributes to social activity on campus, it has taken great strides toward creating a responsible and and safe environment for its members.
+Because the Greek community at Pace University contributes to the social activity on campus, it has taken great strides toward creating a responsible and safe environment for its members.
 All fraternities and sororities have strict policies regulating the consumption of alcohol for underage members and guests.
 Organizations work closely with their respective governing council as well as the Office of Greek Life to conduct safe social activities.
-All Greek organizations are held accountable to the North American Interfraternity Council (NIC)/Pan-Hellenic Alcohol Policy, the Pace University Alcohol Policy, and New York State laws.
+All Greek organizations are held accountable to the Pace University Alcohol Policy and New York State Laws.